kode4food/ale/docstring/when.md

   (length x))
 ```

-If the symbol `when-not` is used instead of `when`, then the predicate is evaluated and the block will be evaluated only if result is not truthy
+If the symbol `when-not` is used instead of `when`, then the predicate is evaluated and the block will be evaluated only if the result is not truthy